Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Observability Conditions LEs

-{It follows that for discrete-time systems,} Oseledec’s splitting fully decomposes Lyapunov vectors and therefore guarantees the existence of a full Lyapunov spectrum of Exponents~\cite{Manneville1990, Barreira1998,Frank2018,Tranninger2020,Martini2022}.
+It follows that for discrete-time systems, Oseledec’s splitting fully decomposes Lyapunov vectors and therefore guarantees the existence of a full Lyapunov spectrum of exponents~\cite{Manneville1990, Barreira1998,Frank2018,Tranninger2020,Martini2022}.
 This result eliminates the technical challenges of computing the LEs while requiring the verification of system regularity, defined by the existence and smoothness of variational mapping functions $\m{\Phi_{0}^{k}}$.

-The following lemma is essential for establishing connections between LEs and observability measures that are based on the proposed Var-Gram. \begin{mylem}[ \cite{Barreira1998}] The following properties hold true for LEs $\m{\lambda}_{L}$~\cite[Theorem 2.1.2]{Barreira1998}: \end{mylem}
+Before establishing the relation between LEs and an observability measure based on the Var-Gram, we note that LEs are invariant under nonzero scalar scaling and satisfy a max-type inequality under superpositions (where the LEs of a superposed perturbation is dominated by the largest growth rate among its components); see~\cite[Theorem~2.1.2]{Barreira1998}.
+These properties apply along variational system trajectories given by $\m{\delta x}_k = \m{\Phi}_0^k(\m x_0)\m{\delta x}_0$ for arbitrary $\m{\delta x}_0 \in \mathbb{R}^{n_x}$.
+As such, the LEs measuring perturbation growth along the variational system trajectory induced by $\m{\Phi}_0^k$ are invariant under nonzero scalar scaling of the perturbation direction and are unaffected by measurement model scaling.

-{The matrix $\m{A}$ represents the system’s variational mapping matrix $\m{\Phi}_{0}^{k}$ along a trajectory.} Based on Lemma~\ref{lemma:LyapProp}, in the following, we illustrate that the $\log\det$ of the proposed Var-Gram~\eqref{eq:prop_obs_gram} is related to the system's LEs~\eqref{eq:LyapExp3}. {Similar to Theorem~\ref{theo:Equivelence}, the following theorem considers a linear measurement mapping function given by $\m{h}(\m{x}_k) = \m{C}\m{x}_k$.} \begin{theorem} Let the Var-Gram be defined as~\eqref{eq:prop_obs_gram} and {the LEs be defined as~\eqref{eq:LyapExp3}.} The $\log\det$ of the Var-Gram{, for $\m{h}(\m x_k) = \m{C}\m{x}_k$,} has an underlying connection to the Lyapunov spectrum of exponents according to the following where $\lambda_{L,i}$ are the LEs, i.e., the eigenvalues of diagonal matrix $\m{\lambda}_{L}$, and the constant $\alpha = 2\mr{N}$. \end{theorem} \begin{proof} {For the proof of Theorem~\ref{theo:logdet}, see Appendix~\ref{apdx:proof_theo2}.} \end{proof}
+In the following, we illustrate that the $\log\det$ of the proposed Var-Gram~\eqref{eq:prop_obs_gram} is related to the system's LEs~\eqref{eq:LyapExp3}.
+The following theorem considers a linear measurement mapping function given by $\m{h}(\m{x}_k) = \m{C}\m{x}_k$ that directly measures all state variables, i.e., $\m{C} = \m{I}_{n_x}$. \begin{theorem} Let the Var-Gram be defined as~\eqref{eq:prop_obs_gram} and the LEs be defined as~\eqref{eq:LyapExp3}.
+The $\log\det$ of the Var-Gram, for $\m{h}(\m x_k) = \m{C}\m{x}_k$, has an underlying connection to the Lyapunov spectrum of exponents according to the following